IMLS/estimating-wifi/README.md

 - Rabbit will:
   - Authenticate against the Directus instance given the host and credentials
-  - Retrieve the validation object from its `validation` table, given `baz` as a collection name.
+  - Retrieve the validation object from its `validators` table, given `baz` as a collection name.
      - Currently this validation object must be a ReVal GoodtablesValidator object.
   - Write the incoming request to `rabbit_raw` for debugging purposes
   - Validate the data